lorinbaum/lorinbaum.github.io/posts/Towards spirit stream.md

 ### other

 markdown
-- links to files with `![]` and just paste their contents like with images
+- links to files with `![]` and just paste their contents like with images, depending on file type

-- The server looks by itself for stuff that it has rendered before for performance optimization. always renders some basic, some only when requested, then cached.
+- dyanmic rendering + cache

 database
 - tags